Solana-Poynt/Public/README.md

 # Public
 Here you can find link to download APK as well as any info you need.
-To find APK go for APK readME